simonsdave/analyze-restful-api-load-test-results/README.md

-* drive load through the microservice using your favorite load testing tool and produce a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file containing timing and success for each requests issued during the load test
+* drive load through the microservice using your favorite load testing tool and produce a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file containing timing and success for each request issued during the load test
 * in the context of a CI pipeline, ```analyze-restful-api-load-test-results``` can be configured to numerically analyze the microservice's performance